olegabu/starknet-archive-docs/README.md

 ```

 You can consume this query's results by your software and sum it up, like some other indexers let you do.
-But here, you can run an **aggregation** query that sums over the values and returns the result, without much effort.
+But here, you can run an **aggregation** query that sums over the values and returns the final result, without much effort.
 That's why the values were converted into decimals: `numeric 78` database types large enough to support Uint256 and arithmetic operations over them.
 ```graphql
 query TVL {